 Hunters younger than 18 must have their hunter education certificate to apply or purchase a license and have it in their possession while out hunting or be registered in the Mentored-Youth Hunter program.
 There is no state law requiring a hunter to wear blaze orange; however, all hunters on military properties or hunters on any hunt on the Valles Caldera National Preserve must wear at least 244 square inches of blaze orange.

 There is no minimum age to apply or hunt in New Mexico.
+However, this may change for the 2025 season.

 New Mexico does not have a bonus or preference point system.